stfnbssl/wizzi/packages/wizzi/lib/services/wizziFactory.md

 A wizzi model of type 'wfschema' describes a wizzi model and its constraints.
 The method 'generateModelDoms' of the wizzi.wizziFactory uses a 'wfschema' model to generate the javascript artifacts that implement a wizzi model.

 ### Wizzi job execution
-A wizzi job is described by a wizzi model of schema 'wfjob', that can contain artifact production requests and optional references to other 'wfjob' models.
-The 'executeJob' method of the wizzi.wizziFactory triggers the loading of a 'wfjob' model, the resolution of the references to other 'wfjob' models and the execution of the requested artifact productions.
+A wizzi job is described by a wizzi model of schema `wzjob`, that can contain artifact production requests and optional references to other `wzjob` models.
+The 'executeJob' method of the wizzi.wizziFactory triggers the loading of a `wzjob` model, the resolution of the references to other `wzjob` models and the execution of the requested artifact productions.

 ### Production manager creation
 An instance of a wizzi.production.productionManager class allow a more fine grained control on artifact productions.
 To a wizzi.production.productionManager instance we can add wizzi job requests ( 'addJobRequest' method ) and single artifact requests ( 'addArtifactRequest' method ), then we can execute the run method and obtain wizzi.artifact.genContexts filled with the artifact ready to be persisted, and, at the end, we can execute the 'persistToFile' method.